 The percentage of people in Lowell who are college-educated is somewhat higher than the average US community of 21.84%: 25.06% of adults in Lowell have at least a bachelor's degree.

 The per capita income in Lowell in 2018 was $27,545, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $110,180 for a family of four.
 However, Lowell contains both very wealthy and poor people as well.

 The people who call Lowell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lowell residents report their race to be White, followed by Asian.
-Important ancestries of people in Lowell include German, Irish, Dutch, English, and Polish.
+The greatest number of Lowell residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lowell include German, Dutch, Irish, English, and Polish.